joesingo/jasmin-arc-py/doc/source/index.rst

    You do not need to worry about the actual path to the session directory, as the current working directory will be set correctly when your jobs run.

+Any input files passed to `ArcInterface.submit_job` are copied into this directory, and can be accessed from your jobs.

 Any files written to this directory can be retrieved with `ArcInterface.save_job_outputs`.
 The directory structure of the session directory is preserved, so your jobs can create sub-directories